 These animals are very easy to overlook and we hope to be able to contribute to what is known of the species that live in this area with the potential to find undescribed species.

-This expedition is based on exploring and researching science based subjects to expand the knowledge and understanding of secondary rainforest and the species of flora and fauna that live there, particularly new species.
+This expedition was based on exploring and researching science based subjects to expand the knowledge and understanding of secondary rainforest and the species of flora and fauna that live there, particularly new species.

-The expedition will add to the body of biological knowledge and contribute to the long-term conservation of this ecosystem and the surrounding area.
+The expedition will add to the body of biological knowledge, including the discovery of new species, and contributes to the long-term conservation of this ecosystem and the surrounding area.